ContentChef/contentchef-node/README.md

 }
 ```

-targetDateResolver can is used to retrieve contents in the preview channel in a specific dare different from the current date
+targetDateResolver is used to retrieve contents in the preview channel in a specific dare different from the current date
-targetDateResolver if defined must be a string of a ITargetDateResolver type defined as follow:
 a valid targetDateResolver must return a valid date expressed using the ISO format like 2019-08-16T12:22:232Z

+if defined must be a string or a TargetDateResolver interface defined as follow:

 ```typescrtipt
     export interface ITargetDateResolver {
       getTargetDate(): Promise<string | undefined>;